If you’re here, chances are you’re no stranger to toxic traits.

 That’s just where the toxic person wants you — in need of their forgiveness.

-Toxic people are easily angered and quick to use their anger as a weapon.
+A toxic personality is easily angered and quick to use anger as a weapon.
 Tell them you want to do something other than what they planned, and they’re instantly angry.